Wagner: Ally of Russian President says he founded group | Africanews

 Wagner Group members, Prigozhin said, are "heroes who defended the Syrian people and other peoples of Arab countries, underprivileged Africans and Latin Americans, and became one of the pillars of our homeland".

-Until recently, the businessman was suing journalists and anyone who linked him to the Wagner Group.
+Until recently, the businessman sued journalists and anyone who linked him to the Wagner Group.

 Prigozhin is nicknamed "Putin's chef" because of his proximity to the Russian president and his restaurant business.